‘RHOBH’ Star Dorit Kemsley Faces Backlash From Fans After Showing Off Italian Shopping Spree

 “Lmao you owe millions, return that,” chimed in a third Instagram user.

 As reported by Us Weekly, Dorit and her husband PK have had their fair share of financial woes.
 In August 2018, a video surfaced of a woman screaming at the Bravo star about an unpaid loan.
-During the confrontation, the woman referred to Dorit’s former Beverly Beach partner, Ryan Horne’s claim that she owed him $205,000.
+During the confrontation, the woman referred to Dorit’s former Beverly Beach partner, Ryan Horne, and his claim that she owed him $205,000.

 “Why don’t you pay back Ryan Horne the money you owe him,” the woman yelled at Dorit in the Bahamas during the filming of RHOBH.

-After Horne sued Dorit and PK for the allegedly unpaid loan, the Bravo star counter-sued her former business partner.
-The case may go to trial in January 2020 if they are unable to resolve the issue.
+After Horne sued Dorit and PK for the allegedly unpaid loan, the Bravo star counter sued her former business partner.
+The case may go to trial in January 2020 if the parties are unable to resolve the issue.

-As reported by The Inquisitr, the television personality may face jail time if she does not show up for a September court date, with her family’s financial records in hand.
+As reported by The Inquisitr, the television personality may face jail time if she does not show up for a September court date with her family’s financial records in hand.
 According to the Daily Mail, Dorit was recently notified she could be arrested for “contempt of court” unless she attends the Los Angeles court hearing.

 According to Us Weekly, Dorit and PK have been slapped with a lawsuit from Nico Kirzis.
-Kirzis accused PK of owing him more than $1.2 million from a business deal, eight years ago.
-Due to the legal drama, the couple’s bank account must remain frozen until the hearing on September 5.
+Kirzis accused PK of owing him more than $1.2 million from a business deal eight years ago.
+Due to the legal drama, the couple’s bank account must remain frozen until the September 5 hearing.

-To see more of Dorit, be sure to watch the upcoming season of The Real Housewives of Beverly Hills on Bravo.
+To see more of Dorit, watch the upcoming season of The Real Housewives of Beverly Hills on Bravo.